When are two HKR isomorphisms equal?: Proof of Theorem A and Theorem B (2)

-where the first arrow is the inclusion and the other maps has been explain in Paragraph~\ref{resolution}.
+where the first arrow is the inclusion and the other maps have been explained in Paragraph~\ref{resolution}.
 Due to the reasons above, one can compute the entries in the automorphism matrix of $\HKR_{\varphi_1}(\cO_X)\circ\HKR_{\varphi_2}^{-1}(\cO_X)$ explicitly.
 The $(p,p+k)$-th entry

 is the composite map

 The $(2,3)$-th entry is the class $\alpha^{\mathsf{antisym}}_{\varphi_1,\varphi_2}(N^\vee_{X/S})$.
 Similarly, one can show that the automorphism matrix of $\HKR_{\varphi_1}(\cO_X)\circ\HKR^{-1}_{\varphi_2}(\cO_X)$ is the identity matrix if $\alpha^{\mathsf{antisym}}_{\varphi_1,\varphi_2}(N^\vee_{X/S})$ vanishes. \end{Proof}